pivotal/docs-tap/install-offline/profile.hbs.md

         --export-to-all-namespaces \
         --yes
     ```
-1. Create a secret for accessing user’s registry by running:
+1. Create a secret for accessing the user’s registry by running:

     ```console
     tanzu secret registry add registry-credentials \